galatolofederico/icpram2019-presentation/README.md

 # Presentation for ICPRAM2019

-You can fine the PDF [here](https://github.com/galatolofederico/icpram2019-presentation/blob/master/presentation.pdf)
+You can find the PDF [here](https://github.com/galatolofederico/icpram2019-presentation/blob/master/presentation.pdf)

 ## Build it yourself